Sexual Urges: How to Control Sexual Desire

 Identify the triggers for your sexual urges.

-Spend some time thinking about your behavior and what leads you to have sexual impulses.
+Spend some time thinking about your behaviour and what leads you to have sexual impulses.
 Think about triggering stimuli, the time of day, as well as the environment in which you tend to have these urgings.
-See if there are any patterns that emerge in your behavior.
+See if there are any patterns that emerge in your behaviour.

 Perhaps you are triggered by stimuli in your environment.
 If you find yourself aroused by steamy love scenes in movies, for example, it may be best to watch other kinds of non-romantic films until you can get a better grip on your urges.

-Consider keeping a journal of your actions and behavior leading up to sexual urges.
+Consider keeping a journal of your actions and behaviour leading up to sexual urges.
 A journal can help you identify triggers and patterns.

 When it is considered that with enough will power, one can move a mountain, controlling sexual urges on the same plane should ideally be anyone’s cup of tea.
 While it is impossible to obliterate sexual thoughts completely, curbing the intensity to a bare minimum will help you get through the day without distractions.
 A mental reminder can serve as ample inspiration to help you power through the day without being tempted.